-1. The Task Force will be led by two Co-Chairs to be selected by vote of at least a quorum of the entire Task Force membership.
+- The Task Force will be led by two Co-Chairs to be selected by vote of at least a quorum of the entire Task Force membership.
 The Co-Chairs' term will be limited to one 2-year term.
-A Co-Chair's term may be less than 2 years if the Co-Chair's Task Force membership term ends prior to the end of the Co-Chair's term and the Co-

-- chair is not re-appointed to the Task Force.
-Members can nominate themselves for these leadership roles or be nominated by another member of the Task Force. - Co-Chairs should have skills to: develop agendas that move the Task Force forward on its priority areas; facilitate meetings effectively, allowing for the full participation of members; and maintain an atmosphere of collaboration and cooperation among Task Force members. - 3.
+A Co-Chair's term may be less than 2 years if the Co-Chair's Task Force membership term ends prior to the end of the Co-Chair's term and the Co- chair is not re-appointed to the Task Force.
+Members can nominate themselves for these leadership roles or be nominated by another member of the Task Force. - 2.
+Co-Chairs should have skills to: develop agendas that move the Task Force forward on its priority areas; facilitate meetings effectively, allowing for the full participation of members; and maintain an atmosphere of collaboration and cooperation among Task Force members. - 3.
 A Co-Chair may resign after submitting a written resignation to their Co-chair and the Task Force members. - 4.
 If a Co-Chair resigns or their Task Force membership term expires without their reappointment, the Task Force shall nominate and vote on a successor Co-Chair at a regularly scheduled meeting of a quorum of its members.

-F. Size of Task Force and Member Terms
+E. Size of Task Force and Member Terms

 - 1. The Task Force will consist of a minimum of 18 and not more than 25 members. - 2.
-A Task Force member will serve 2-year terms with a maximum of three 2-year terms. - 3.
+Each term consists of three years.
+A Task Force member may serve a maximum of three full terms on the Task Force. - 3.
 Task Force membership will consist of public health stakeholders who represent diversity, including but not limited to subject matter, gender, race/ethnic, and geographic diversity.
-To ensure geographic diversity, each of the five Supervisors shall appoint three Task Force members to represent his/her district. - 4.
-A Task Force member's 2-year term starts on the day after the previous two-year term.
+To ensure geographic diversity, each of the five Supervisors shall appoint three Task Force members to represent his/her district.
+At least one active Task Force seat must be filled by a member who represents or serves the First Peoples of Los Angeles County (which includes the Tongva, Tataviam, Serrano, Kizh, and Chumash Peoples) as a major part of their work. - 4.
+A term begins on June 1^{st} and ends on May 31^{st} three years later.